-valuation of derivative financial instruments, which reflects changes in the fair value of derivative financial instruments designated as held for trading because they do not satisfy the accounting requirements for hedge accounting, including instruments with respect to peso-U.S. dollar exchange rates, interest rates and natural gas prices and, if applicable, the ineffective portion of instruments qualified as hedge accounting; and

-Changes in the fair value of our derivative financial instruments are recognized in comprehensive financing expense, except when designated as hedge accounting.
+• valuation of derivative financial instruments, when used, which reflects changes in the fair value of derivative financial instruments designated as held for trading because they do not satisfy the accounting requirements for hedge accounting, including instruments with respect to peso-U.S. dollar exchange rates, interest rates and natural gas prices and, if applicable, the ineffective portion of instruments qualified as hedge accounting; and changes in the fair value of our derivative financial instruments are recognized in comprehensive financing expense, except when designated as hedge accounting.
 Their designation as hedge accounting is documented at the inception of the transaction, specifying the related objective, initial position, risk to be hedged, type of relationship, characteristics, accounting recognition and how their effectiveness will be assessed.

-We use derivative financial instruments to manage the risk profile associated with interest rates and currency exposure, reduce financing costs and hedge some of our commodity and financial market risks.
-During 2011 we recorded a loss relating to the fair value of our derivative financial instruments of Ps.
-26 million and a gain of Ps.
-3 million in 2012, which were primarily related to mark-to-market gains/losses associated with foreign currency exchange rate and interest rate derivative financial instruments.
+Currently, we do not have derivative financial instruments outstanding.
+Sigma has used derivative financial instruments to manage the risk profile associated with interest rates and currency exposure, reduce financing costs and hedge some of our commodity and financial market risks.
 We have as policy not to enter into derivative financial instruments for speculative purposes; however, we may enter into derivative financial instruments as an economic hedge against certain business risks, even if these instruments do not qualify for hedge accounting under IFRS.
 In addition, we may be required to record fair value losses in the future that could be material.
 The fair value accounting for derivative financial instruments is reflected in our income statement and has resulted in volatility in our earnings.